rsangeetha/katacoda-scenarios/kubernetes-basics/step3-deployNAM.md

 `kubectl get statefulset,pods --namespace nam`{{execute}}

-The status of the pods should be ready and running as stated below
+<B>The status of the pods should be ready and running as stated below</B>

-controlplane $ kubectl get statefulset,pods --namespace nam

 <table width="407">